gogleva/SecretSanta/README.md

 secretome prediction pipelines that can be applied to large protein sets to facilitate comparison of secretomes across multiple species.

-## 2. ## 2.
-Installation of external dependencies
+## 2. Installation of external dependencies

-For prediction of secreted proteins SecretSanta relies on a set of existing command line tools.
+For prediction of secreted proteins **SecretSanta** relies on a set of existing command line tools.
 Please install them and configure according to the listed instructions.
-\newline

 ### 2.1 Download and configure external dependencies